PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 stale boundary contracts, and run affected and standard gates sequentially.
 Commit and push only; do not create, update, reopen, or otherwise modify a pull request.

+## Late dequant/swish-layout-tail implementation checkpoint

+`run_late_dequant_swish_layout_tail_cleanup(context, *,
+include_layout_transpose)` is implemented in `passes/late_dequant_swish_layout_tail_orchestration.py`.
+It preserves the exact shared context, dequant-before-swish order, second-child-only option, and both complete nested result identities.
+The lowerer has one `_late_dequant_swish_layout_tail_results` observation in place of the two characterized locals; child owners, wrappers, and independent routes remain available.

+Focused, owner-aware, affected, and standard sequential gates pass with `5`, `373`, `435`, and `92 / 55 / 196 / 2 / 11` tests respectively.
+Thirty-six
+stale entry-point assertions now resolve the outer composite while retaining direct validation of every nested pass family.
+The phase store remains exactly 128 IDs and 128 owners, and the characterized unconsumed lowerer-result inventory is now 51.
+No real-model conversion was repeated for this exact orchestration-only extraction.

+At resume, refresh the 51-result inventory and select the next smallest straight-line observation-only boundary.
+Characterize state, options, guards, schemas, nested and independent routes, and outer phase/progress boundaries before production changes.
+Continue with core-only `uv`, sequential tests, and complete checkpoint commits/pushes only.
+Do not create, update, reopen, or otherwise modify a pull request.